Greek worries knock European shares to 2012 low

 In France, Socialist Francois Hollande won the presidency from right-wing incumbent Nicolas Sarkozy, but investors expressed more concern over Greece.

-The only two major Greek parties to have supported an EU/IMF aid program to keep the country afloat failed to win enough votes to form a ruling coalition.
+The only two major Greek parties to have supported an EU/IMF aid programme to keep the country afloat failed to win enough votes to form a ruling coalition.

 "France is not the problem - the bigger problem is Greece," said Francois Savary, chief investment officer at Swiss private banking firm Reyl, which manages more than 5 billion Swiss francs ($5.5 billion) of assets.